TimothyByrd/ChaosHelper/README.md

 3. Force update (F): To force a re-read of the stash tab and a write of the filter file.
 4. Character check (C): Recheck your character and league.
 (This should happen automatically when you switch chararacters.)
 5. Test pattern (T): (town only) Toggle displaying a test pattern to verify the stash window size is correct.
 Once good, you can disable any hotkey for it, unless you change monitors.
-6. Currency list (Z): Print a listing of the contents of the currency tab in the ChaosHelper console window, with a total value.
-See `currency` in the "Configuration details" section below.
-7. Re-read configuation (R): Re-reads the settings.jsonc file.
+6. Re-read configuation (R): Re-reads the settings.jsonc file.
 Active hotkeys are not updated, and changes to hotkeys will cause them to be ineffective.
+7. Currency list (Z): Get currency prices from Poe Ninja, then print a listing of the contents of the currency tab in the ChaosHelper console window, with a total value.
+The listing should be copy-pastable into a spreadsheet.
 8. Pause (P): Pauses getting data from the PoE site automatically on area change.

 The commands can be invoked: